open-feature/java-sdk-contrib/tools/tck/README.md

 Maven does this itself at `initialize`, so a plain `mvn verify` works from a fresh clone; the explicit command is only useful when working offline or inspecting the sources by hand.

+### Stale assets

+A re-pin moves two things by two different commands, and a build between them is silent.
+A rebase, a branch switch or a `git checkout` moves the **gitlink**; only `git submodule update` moves the **working tree**.
+Build in between and the copy step packages the previous pin's assets under the new pin's name — and nothing looks wrong, because the old feature files agree with each other and with the old flag set.
+One language's suite ran a whole adoption this way and the only trace was that its totals matched the previous run exactly.

+Three things in the build make that unrepresentable rather than something to remember:

+1. **The checkout runs on every build**, at `initialize`.
+It is skippable, but only through `-Dtck.spec.checkout.skip=true`, which is a switch of its own rather than a generic one — the point being that you cannot turn it off as a side effect of turning something else off.
+There is one good reason to use it: a checkout where `git` cannot read the repository at all.
+2. **The three generated directories are emptied before anything is copied into them**, at `generate-resources`. `copy-resources` overwrites and never deletes, and they are git-ignored, so without this a file that exists in the old pin and not in the new one survives the re-pin.
+Going forwards that is invisible; going *backwards* — a baseline measurement, a bisect — it produces an asset set that exists in no revision of the specification, and a run against it that looks entirely plausible.
+3. **`CanonicalAssetDigestTest` fails the build if the packaged assets are not the pinned revision's**, by digest, over all three directories and not just the Gherkin.
+This is what makes skipping the checkout safe, and it is the only one of the three that catches a pin whose only change is *content*: the re-pin it was written for changed two `$comment` blocks in `canonical-flags.json` and not one scenario, which every count and every tag check in this module passes unmoved.

+Re-pinning is therefore one commit containing the gitlink, `PINNED_REVISION` and `PINNED_DIGEST` in that test — which prints the value it wanted when it fails — and, on a branch that reports it, `tck.spec.revision` in the POM.

 ## Known gaps

 - **Evaluation context passthrough, beyond the targeting key.** `targeting-key-flag` resolves